mcombeau/ft_transcendance/notes.md

   - Weird speed up x2 when ball hits corner of skate
   - random initial move should be limited to not be too close to x +/-1 and y +/-1

+- CSS bugs:

+  - Issues with profile settings when window height is mofidied -> See this for possible reimplementation: https://tw-elements.com/docs/standard/components/modal/ (Coule be used to password prompt in chat too)

 - Project validation

   - remove passwords for users